 Then layer 2 sheets of phyllo on top, folding them to form “pleats”.
 This will make the phyllo crispy when cooked!
 Spread some more filling and repeat until all the filling is used.
 Finally top with 2-3 sheets of phyllo and tuck it around the baking tin to form a pie.
 Using a knife poke some holes all the way through.

-How to top your Greek Cheese pie?
+How to top your Greek Feta cheese pie (Tiropita) with phyllo?

 There are two ways to finish your Greek cheese pie – spread some butter on top with a pastry brush or, as I prefer, make an egg wash, pour it over your pie and sprinkle some cubed butter on top!